USACrimeMap

 What types of incidents are most common in Hillsborough County?

-In the current snapshot the three most frequent types are all other larceny, shoplifting, aggravated assault.
+In the current snapshot the three most frequent types are all other larceny, aggravated assault, shoplifting.
 These are not necessarily the most serious — most calls are service or traffic-related, and our category bar lets you filter by violent, property, medical, traffic, disorder, drugs, suspicious, or service.

 How often is the data updated?